How to build a project

 Not enough Time?

-Only a few weeks left to the deadline and you are far from finished with your application?
+Only a few weeks left until the deadline and you are far from finished with your application?
 Never mind!

-We have two calls per year with deadlines end of March and September.
-If you miss one deadline just take your time to prepare a good application and hand it in at the next deadline.
+We offer two regular calls for proposals each year with deadlines end of March and end of September.
+If you miss one deadline just take your time to prepare a good application and hand it in before the next deadline.

-If you want to make sure you local agency participates in the next call you should contact them directly.
+If you want to be sure your local agency participates in the next call, you should contact them directly.